A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Introduction to the Rank Minimization Problem

 The class of problems has been considered computationally challenging because of its nonconvex nature.
 The rank function is also highly discontinuous, which makes rank minimization problems hard to solve.
-Many methods have been developed previously to attack the problem, including nuclear norm approximation \cite{fazel2001rank, vandenberghe6, MaGoldfarbChenMP2010,candes1}.
-The nuclear norm of a matrix $X\in\mathcal{R}^{m\times n}$ is defined as the sum of its singular values:
+Methods using nonconvex optimization to solve rank minimization problems include~\cite{kmOh2010,llsWei2016,sLuo2015,tWei2016}.
+In contrast to the method in this paper, these references work with an explicit low rank factorization of the matrix of interest.
+Other methods based on a low-rank factorization include the thresholding methods \cite{candes1,cambierabsil2016,vandereycken2013,weiCCL2016b}.
+Our approach works with a nonconvex nonlinear optimization problem that is an exact reformulation of the rank minimization problem.